Cornerstone-Church/CAG-MainWebsite/ministries/README.md

 * Any and all changes are up for the owner to question at any time.

 ### IMPORTANT DOCUMENTATION
-**onclick**
+**onClick**

 There is a bug in iOS that does not let :hover flags in CSS to work.
-On each section that requires the hover there is a empty onclick function in the HTML.
+On each section that requires the hover there is a empty onClick function in the HTML.
 This tricks iOS to allow the hover as a click.